veelenga/vicr/README.md

 ## Contributing

 If you feel like you have a good idea to be implemented, please open a discussion.

-If you found a defect and enough movivated to fix it, pull requests are welcome.
+If you found a defect and enough motivated to fix it, pull requests are welcome.